RAMS Center for Chesapeake Bay Ecosystems Education

 What You Need To Know

 NorthBay has a zero tolerance with the following: drugs, alcohol, cigarettes & weapons.
 Parents will be notified immediately and children will be sent home if found with any of the items listed above.

 We request that cell phones and other electronic equipment be left at home as they are dangerous distractions during adventure classes.
-Cell phones brought to camp are stored in cabin safes and children are allowed to make calls before dinner time.

 What to Bring to NorthBay @ Horn Point — and what not to bring!

 Students and adults are responsible for bringing personal items and clothing which is appropriate for the season.
 We want your stay to be as pleasant and trouble free as possible.
 A partial, suggested list follows:

 Twin Bedding Sheets

 Towel, soap, and shampoo